 Why is that part of the gospel of God?
 Why is that good news?
-The answer is that all the promises of the Old Testament depended on the coming of the Messiah — the anointed One — who would rule as king in the line of David and conquer the enemies of God’s people and bring righteousness and peace forever.
-He would be the Yes to all God’s promises.
-Consider a couple Old Testament promises.
-Jeremiah 23:5, "'The days are coming,' declares the LORD, 'when I will raise up to David a righteous Branch, a King who will reign wisely and do what is just and right in the land.'"
-Or Isaiah 11:10, "In that day the Root of Jesse [i.e., the Son of David, Jesse’s offspring] will stand as a banner for the peoples; the nations will rally to him, and his place of rest will be glorious.”
+The answer is that all the promises of the Old Testament depended on the coming of the Messiah — the Anointed One — who would rule as king in the line of David and conquer the enemies of God’s people and bring righteousness and peace forever.
+He would be the Yes to all God’s promises (2 Corinthians 1:20).
+Consider a couple of Old Testament promises:

+Isaiah 11:10: “In that day the Root of Jesse [i.e., the Son of David, Jesse’s offspring] will stand as a banner for the peoples; the nations will rally to him, and his place of rest will be glorious.”

 But there is one more thing Paul says about “the gospel of God.”
 Not only was it planned and promised before it happened; and not only is it concerning his divine, pre-existent Son; and not only is it the news that this Son has been born as the human son of David to fulfill the Old Testament hopes and dreams of righteousness and peace and joy in the kingdom of God; but, in verse 4, Paul says something that was both devastating and exhilarating.
 He says that God’s Son “was declared the Son of God with power by the resurrection from the dead, according to the Spirit of holiness.”